 The latest in my cannon of Working Wednesdays this week stated (with huge justifications and proof) that travel blogs are better for travel advertisers than print media.
 And they are.
 So now you’re out there thinking about it all – yeah he’s right – a blog is permanent whereas a travel supplement in the paper is already binned and recycled by the next weekend.
 Longevity counts.
-Move over Daily Mail supplement, step in Nomadic Matt.
+Move over Daily Mail supplement (ironically which I was once in), step in Nomadic Matt.

 Now you want to make your own career as a travel blogger but you don’t know where to start.
 Neither did I. I was a complete novice and buck ejjit (Northern Irish slang for idiot).
 The travel blogging industry (which it now is – an industry) has come a long way.
 Don’t Stop Living has come a long way.
 And I’ve backpacked a long way through more towns than I can remember.
 If you’re new on here, Sunday’s Inspiration is normally just a sharp short post on me sharing my thoughts and feeling and hopefully some inspiration.
 Today it’s all about becoming a professional travel blogger.
 First here’s some quick background on me, and Don’t Stop Living so you get where I’m coming from.